Reddit Bans 'Deepfakes' AI Porn Communities - Slashdot

 Re: (Score:2)

+That's a problem with child porn laws - if the intent is to prevent abuse of actual children, how come explicit depictions of simulated children are also illegal?
+Question is, does it allow perverts to vent or does it fuel perverted behavior in real life?

+Makes no difference to me, but I pity the poor sod that actually wants to watch it.

-Precedent on this was set decades ago (Score:2)
+Precedent on this was set decades ago (Score:3)

 If someone using this app got the celebrity's written permission before pasting their face onto a porn star's (and permission of the original movie copyright holder), I'm sure Reddit wouldn't have a problem with it.
 But likely all of this is being done and distributed